 LUCK FACTOR – Are You Feeling Lucky?
-If you want to increase your luck there is a scientific way to do that.
+If you want to increase your luck, there is a scientific way to do that.
 Read on if you want to know how to get luckier…

 You are lucky.
-If you’re reading this blog, you’ve demonstrated to yourself that you are already lucky and you’ve made the first step to become more lucky in any area of your life, personal and professional.
+If you’re reading this blog, you’ve demonstrated to yourself that you are already lucky and you’ve made the first step to becoming more lucky in any area of your life, personal and professional.
 Keep reading…

 The Luck Project was originally conceived to scientifically explore psychological differences between people who considered themselves exceptionally lucky and unlucky.
 This initial work was funded by The Leverhulme Trust and undertaken by Dr. Richard Wiseman in collaboration with Dr. Matthew Smith and Dr. Peter Harris.
 To explore the subject more read ‘The Luck Factor’ by Dr. Richard Wiseman.
 Through the Luck School, unlucky people become lucky and lucky people become even luckier.